particle-iot/docs/src/content/guide/getting-started/start.md

 * *Breathing cyan:* Connected!

 {{/if}}

+{{#if photon}} If this is your Photon's first time connecting, it will blink purple for a few minutes as it downloads updates.
+This is perfectly normal. {{/if}}

-If you are having trouble connecting, that's okay!
+If you can't seem to get the Mobile App to connect your device, that's okay!
 Read over this example quickly, and then check out the [next lesson](../../connect) to connect your device using the USB cable.

 Once you have connected your device, it has learned that network.
 Your device can store up to seven networks.
 If you feel like your device has too many networks on it, you can wipe your device's memory of any wifi networks it has learned.
 You can do so by continuing to hold the MODE button for 10 seconds until the RGB LED flashes blue quickly, signaling that all profiles have been deleted.